littlephillips/phase-3-how-the-web-works-readme/README.md

 in the headers.

 The body of the request can come in many different formats.
 For a website, the format will be HTML.
-For a web API, the format will probably be JSON (JavaScrip Object Notation) or XML (eXtensible Markup Language), which are useful formats for transmitting structured data.
+For a web API, the format will probably be JSON (JavaScript Object Notation) or XML (eXtensible Markup Language), which are useful formats for transmitting structured data.
 In all cases, the **body** of the HTTP response is **just a string of text** — it's up to the client to use that string